Jim Connell: Life

 Connell was born in the townland of Rathniska near Kilskyre, to the north of Kells, County Meath and as a teenager became involved in land agitation and joined the Irish Republican Brotherhood.
 Aged 18 and a signatory to the Fenian Oath, he moved to Dublin where he worked as a docker until he became blacklisted for attempting to unionise the workers.

 In 1875, he moved to London.
 He held a variety of jobs, including time as a staff journalist on Keir Hardie's newspaper The Labour Leader, and was secretary of the Workingmen's Legal Aid Society during the last 20 years of his life.

 For 10 years he was a member of the Social Democratic Federation (SDF) led by Henry Hyndman, which supported the cause of Irish land reform and self-determination; both Connell and Hyndman were on the executive of the National Land League of Great Britain, which aimed to promote the need for land reform in Ireland amongst the workers in England.
 In the late 1890s, Connell left the SDF and joined the Independent Labour Party.

 He also wrote for the SDF's newspaper Justice.

-Although Lenin dismissed the Independent Labour Party as bourgeois, he awarded Connell the Red Star Medal in 1922.
+Although Lenin criticised the Independent Labour Party as "purely Menshevik and completely opportunist", he awarded Connell the Red Star Medal in 1922.